devdigital/AutofacBoot/README.md

 Placing all of your application bootstrapping tasks into a single `Startup` file violates [SRP](https://en.wikipedia.org/wiki/Single_responsibility_principle).
 AutofacBoot allows you to define each bootstrapping task separately, keeping bootstrapping easier to write and maintain.

-In a ASP.NET Core 2.0 application, your `Program.cs` and `Startup.cs` may look like this:
+In an ASP.NET Core 2.0 application, your `Program.cs` and `Startup.cs` may look like this:

 ```
 // Program.cs